Improving clustering quality evaluation in noisy Gaussian mixtures: Feature importance rescaling

 A feature $v$ is considered more relevant to a clustering solution when it contributes significantly to defining cluster structure.
-Since clustering methods attempt to minimise within-cluster variance, a natural way to quantify relevance is to assume that features with lower dispersion should be given higher importance.
+Since clustering methods attempt to minimise within-cluster variance, a natural way to quantify relevance is to assume that features with lower dispersion (measured with Equation \ref{eq:dispersion}) should be given a higher rescaling factor, leading to higher importance.
 Hence, our rescaling method dynamically adapts feature importance, ensuring that cluster quality evaluation measures operate in a space where informative features are emphasized while noisy or less relevant features are attenuated.
 Empirical results suggest that applying our method twice to a data set often improves performance slightly.
 Hence, this is how we formally describe the method in Algorithm \ref{alg:new_method}.

+It is important to note that FIR is specifically designed for partitional clustering algorithms that minimise within-cluster variance, most notably $k$-means and its $k$-means++ initialisation.
+These are by far the most widely used clustering algorithms in both research and applied machine learning, which makes them a natural focus for our study.
+In addition, FIR evaluates feature relevance through the marginal within-cluster dispersion \(D_v\), and therefore does not explicitly model correlations or covariance structure between features.
+In high-dimensional settings where informative features are strongly correlated, marginal dispersion alone may not fully capture their joint contribution to cluster structure.
+These design choices keep FIR simple, interpretable, and computationally lightweight, while remaining compatible with common clustering objectives such as that of $k$-means.
+Extensions incorporating richer dependency information (such as covariance-aware formulations based on cluster-wise covariance matrices or Mahalanobis-type measures) represent interesting directions for future work.